aliiscript/next-three-fiber/README.md

 :warning:This is my official r3f-next starter.
 Had a [previous](https://github.com/aliiscript/next-r3f-starter) one but code was all over the place and wasnt happy with organization and have also learned alot more, will leave up tho for those who are using it :warning:

-## Minimal react three fiber Starter using [Next.js](https://nextjs.org/) with TypeScript and Styled Components
+## Minimal react three fiber Starter using [Next.js](https://nextjs.org/) and its new app directory with TypeScript and Styled Components

 ## How To Use